 The Housing Authority of the City of Hagerstown was created in 1949 by resolution of the Mayor and Council due to the need of low-rent housing for low-income families.
-A contract between the Authority and the United States Department of Housing and Urban Development binds the Authority to rent only to lower income families.
+A contract between the Authority and the United States Department of Housing and Urban Development allows the Authority to rent to lower income families.

 The present Commissioners are: